sagarjaink/apify-mcp-server/README.md

 #### Claude Desktop

 Configure Claude Desktop to recognize the MCP server.
+Make sure that you enable developer mode in Claude Desktop to access the configuration settings.

 1. Open your Claude Desktop configuration and edit the following file: